Aiguebelette-le-Lac: Geography

 The village of Aiguebelette-le-Lac lies near the southeastern shore of Lac d'Aiguebelette.
 There is a port and beach on the lake to the north of the town on the shore at Le Port.

 The commune contains the hamlets of Les Allamans, Les Cambet, La Combe, La Girardière, Le Noyau, Les Prés, Le Port, Les Gustin, Le Bourg, Le Boyat, Côte-Épine, Les Combettes, Le Cugnet, Les Culées, Le Fayet, Malacôte, Le Sauget and Le Platon.

 Landmarks

 There are the remains of a fortified village in the vicinity, with the door to an old medieval enclosure.
 There are also prehistoric pile-dwelling (or stilt house) settlements that are part of the Prehistoric Pile dwellings around the Alps UNESCO World Heritage Site.

 The Château d'Aiguebelette is in a ruinous state.
 In 1317 it was mentioned in an act passed by Dauphin.
 The main church in the area is dedicated to Saint Andrew (Saint André).
 It was restored in 1854.

 Transport

-The D9210 road passes through passes through Aiguebelette-le-Lac and skirts the eastern shore of the lake, leading to Autoroute A43.
-The commune is served by the railway station Gare d'Aiguebelette-le-Lac, on the TER Auvergne-Rhône-Alpes line.
+The D9210 road passes through Aiguebelette-le-Lac and skirts the eastern shore of the lake, leading to A43 autoroute.
+The commune is served by Aiguebelette-le-Lac station, on the TER Auvergne-Rhône-Alpes railway line from Saint-André-le-Gaz to Chambéry.
 The nearest airport is at Chambéry Airport.